-Score Box 3.29: Legislative Scrutiny of External Audit Reports Comments Current Assessment (2015) Explanation Evidence Used Score Framework Requirement Information Source 2010 Score of Change since 2010 Timeliness of examination of audit reports by the Legislature (for reports received within the last three years) The District Council completes examination of audit reports within three months of its receipt from the AC.
-The district is not in not in arrears of review of audit report.
+Score Box 3.29: Legislative Scrutiny of External Audit Reports Comments Cı urrent A ssessment (2015) 2010 Explanation Evidence Used Score Framework Requirement Information Source Score of Change since 2010 (i) Timeliness of examination of audit reports by the Legislature (for reports received within the last three years) The District Council completes examination of audit reports within three months of its receipt from the AC.
+The district of not in not in arrears of review of audit report.
 A A. Scrutiny of audit reports is usually completed by the legislature within 3 months from receipt of the reports.
+District Administration Not ass essed in 2010

-Extent of hearings on key findings undertaken by the Legislature The AC holds hearings and invites indicted persons as necessary before making recommendations to the DC.
-A A. In-depth hearings on key findings take place consistently with responsible officers from all or most audited entities, which receive a qualified or adverse audit opinion.
-District Administration Not assessed in 2010 Issuance of recommended actions by the Legislature and implementation by the executive The DC issues recommendations and there are multiple layers of follow up.
-The CBM, Treasury Management Team, and internal auditors, all follow up on implementation progress.
+Score Box 3.29: Lo egislativ e Scrutiny of Externa l Audit Reports (ii) Extent of hearings on key findings undertaken by the Legislature The AC holds hearings and invites indicted persons as necessary before making recommendations to the DC.
+A A. In-depth hearings on key findings take place consistently with responsible officers from all or most audited entities, which receive a qualified or adverse audit opinion. (iii) Issuance of recommended actions by the Legislature and implementation by the executive The DC issues recommendations and there are multiple layers of follow up.
+The executive committee follows up with indicted persons, requiring and agreeing necessary action.
+The AC conducts field visits to monitor implementation.
+Monthly PFM meetings also follows up on implementation.
+Finally, the monthly financial statements report on progress of implementation.
 A A. The legislature usually issues recommendations on action to be implemented by the executive, and evidence exists that they are generally implemented.
-Score (Method ME) · · A
+Score (Method M1) ) A